 2. Write File Example.

-Write a file is same as read a file, except that when you call the
+Write a file is similar as read a file, except that when you call the

 open() function, you pass in the mode identifier